serggut1981/Seed-Recovery/README.md

 24. history
 ```

-Enter the public key, set the missing word to be the 6th and enter the rest of the words.
+Enter the address, set the missing word to be the 6th and enter the rest of the words.
 The utility will yield the missing word `adult`.